DataSF/datasf.github.io/_resource_topics/managing-with-data.md

 ---
 title: Managing with Data
-description: 'A variety of departments have expressed interest in starting a Stat program.
-To help you get started, we created the Stat Starter Kit.'
+description: 'Managing with data can come in a variety of forms.
+DataSF has worked with partners to develop guidance on a couple of approaches: dashboarding and stat programs.'
 tags:
 audiences:
 resources_list: